jkomoros/boardgame/TUTORIAL.md

 ### Phases

-At the core of the engine, there's just a big collection of moves, any of which may be `Legal()` at any time. `ProposeFixUpMove` is called after every move is applied, and any move that is returned is applied. `DefaultGameDelegate`'s default implementation simply cycles through every move in order, and returns the first one whose `IsFixUp()` returns true, and who is Legal with defaults set for the current state.
+At the core of the engine, there's just a big collection of moves, any of which may be `Legal()` at any time. `ProposeFixUpMove` is called after every move is applied, and any move that is returned is applied. `base.GameDelegate`'s default implementation simply cycles through every move in order, and returns the first one whose `IsFixUp()` returns true, and who is Legal with defaults set for the current state.

 This is fine for simple games like memory, but quickly becomes cumbersome for more complicated games.
 For example, some games have multiple rounds, where each round is basically a mini-game, where scores accumulate across rounds.
 For each round you might have to do some set-up tasks (like moving all of the cards from discard to the draw stack, shuffling them, and then dealing out two cards per player), then have the normal play, and then finally some clean-up tasks (collecting the cards remaining in players' hands, tallying up scores).